-The Report tends to concentrate on "external" fraud and addresses issues relating to "unauthorised access".
-It is not clear that this term will cover cases of authorised access involving an unauthorised use.
-This type of potential situation also need to be studied and recommendations made if the various possible systemic security risks are to be fully addressed.
+The Report tends to concentrate on incidents of "external" fraud and addresses issues relating to "unauthorised access".
+It is not clear that this term will cover cases involving unauthorised access to data and information by an organisation's own employees.
+This type of potential situation also needs to be studied and recommendations made if the various possible electronic security risks are to be fully addressed.